cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

         --set global.externalIPs.enabled=true

-- ``global.kubeProxyReplacement=disabled``: This option disables any Kubernetes service handling by fully relying on kube-proxy instead.
+- ``global.kubeProxyReplacement=disabled``: This option disables any Kubernetes service handling by fully relying on kube-proxy instead, except for ClusterIP services accessed from pods if cilium-agent's flag ``--disable-k8s-services`` is set to ``false`` (pre-v1.6 behavior).

 In Cilium's helm chart, the default mode is ``global.kubeProxyReplacement=probe`` for new deployments.